microsoft/FluidFramework/docs/content/docs/advanced/doc-system.md

 # Using the documentation system effectively

-The Fluid docs are built using [VuePress](https://vuepress.vuejs.org/).
+The Fluid docs are built using [Hugo](https://gohugo.io/).
 It contains many of the features one would expect from a modern documentation system.
 Content is written in Markdown.

-VuePress is extensible in several ways through plugins both to itself, and to [markdown-it](https://github.com/markdown-it/markdown-it), the markdown engine used.
-This provides two nice ecosystems to draw from, plus established ways to extend it for our needs.
-It is written in JavaScript so any Fluid contributor should be feel comfortable extending the docs system if needed.

 ---